 When setting the waterer make sure that you have a sufficient riser pipe to allow ground heat to rise up around the water line.
 We recommend at least a 10" riser pipe to do the job effectively.
-The insulated tile we manufacture is 4' in length and has a 15" outside diameter with an inside, insulated double wall of 12".
+The insulated tile we outsource is 4' in length and has a diameter of 12" with 2" walls and an inside diameter of 8".

 In areas of extremely cold winters, it may be necessary to use heat tape or low-wattage auxiliary heater which can be wired in with the thermostat and hung near the riser pipe.

 Proper Water Level: The water level should be maintained not more than ¼" above the top of the slots in the float chamber during the winter.

 Thermostat: The thermostat is pre-set at approximately 50degrees.
 However, sometimes during shipment or handling, the setting may become altered and must be reset.

 Caution!
 One complete turn of the adjusting screw on the thermostat changes the temperature setting by 80 degrees.
 Several turns of the adjusting screw may ruin the thermostat and void the standard one-year warranty.
 Turn adjusting screw counter-clock-wise to raise the temperature setting; turn clock-wise to lower temperature setting.

 Thermostat failure: In the event the thermostat sticks or fails to function, which can occur after several years in service or after a period of non-use, turn adjusting screw ¼ turn each way a few times then the thermostat should function properly.
 If after this procedure the thermostat still does not work, it will have to be replaced.